cloudfoundry-community-attic/inception-server/README.md

 ## Installation

 This tool is distributed as a RubyGem.
+It requires Ruby 1.9+.

     $ gem install bosh-inception